LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 At 28, I find myself with the technical proficiency of someone in their mid-30s.
 But back when I was 19, I would often see people around 27 or 28 being celebrated as geniuses or experts in talks and courses, and I couldn’t quite relate.

-> "Caminante, no hay camino, se hace camino al andar." - Random Quote of One of My Teachers

 <br>